LearningKijo/Defender-APIs/README.md

 ## PowerBI & MDE
 #In Progress

+--- Big thank you for support, Mutsumi N.
 #### Disclaimer
 The views and opinions expressed herein are those of the author and do not necessarily reflect the views of company.